 The Department of Music, housed in the North wing of the Edmond A. Hughes Fine Arts Center, has complete and modern facilities for advanced education in music.

-Major instructional features of the music wing include individual practice rooms, rehearsal halls designed specifically for choral, instrumental, and percussion ensembles, smart classrooms, as well as a computer lab and a keyboard lab.
+Major instructional features of the music wing include individual practice rooms, rehearsal halls designed specifically for choral, instrumental, and percussion ensembles, smart classrooms, as well as a keyboard lab.

 The performance venues range from intimate performance spaces that seat around a hundred to the Chester Frits Auditorium that seats over 2,300.

 Chester Fritz Auditorium

 The Chester Fritz Auditorium, located near the Hughes Fine Arts Center, houses 2,300 seats in one of the finest and most unique buildings in the state and the surrounding area.
 All types of live entertainment from professional music groups, dance companies, and theater groups to local folk artist and singing groups perform on its stage.
 UND Music regularly performs there for band and choral concerts, the annual Winter wUNDerland holiday concert, as well as for the Honor Festivals and other performances throughout the year.

 The Empire Arts Center is a non-profit, multi-purpose facility located in downtown Grand Forks, North Dakota.
 Renovated in 1998, the Empire is a circa 1919 movie house renovated into a multi-use 400 seat theatre and gallery facility.
 The Empire Arts Center hosts a variety of theatre productions, performing arts events, films, concerts, speakers, and community events throughout the year.
 The Empire is also home of the UND art gallery.

 Hopper-Danley Memorial Chapel